Plugins

 Roq Plugin AsciiDoc

-This plugin allows to use asciidoc to produce content.
+This plugin allows to use Asciidoctor as a markup language to produce content.

 There are two implementations of Asciidoc for Roq: